eventEmitter/ee-ha-quorum/README.md

 WIP

-High Availability client / Server implementation for Master / Master replication based on a Quorum
+High Availability Client / Server implementation for Master / Master replication based on a Quorum

 ## installation